The Truth about Thanksgiving - Coloring Book

 3rd grade students at the Alice B. Beal Elementary School in Springfield, Massachusetts, created this coloring book as part of a Learning Expedition on the “real story” behind Thanksgiving.
-A case study investigation, this Learning Expedition focused on “what really happened” at the first Thanksgiving, using multiple perspectives from varied texts and local experts to dispel myths and provide a more accurate portrayal.
+A case study investigation, this Learning Expedition involved students in trying to research “what really happened” at the first Thanksgiving.

 This coloring book includes line drawings and multi-sentence paragraphs in which students depict their knowledge of people, events and interactions between the two cultural groups.
+The borders use designs from traditional Wampanoag themes.
 The book also became part of a service project: baskets of food were made by a local organization for families-in-need at Thanksgiving; the book was included as a gift for each family.

 How This Project Can Be Useful